billzajac/windupairships-hugo/content/posts/my-gender-faq.md

 {{< figure src="/media/transgender.png" class="fr" >}}

 I have gender dysphoria and as a result my gender is fairly unique, a difference that isn't immediately obvious.
-I love to share and discuss it for a number of reasons.
+In fact, I believe it's likely that each of us has a more unique gender than we understand, but I'll get into that in the final section. i

+I enjoy sharing and discussing my gender and am glad to talk to anyone about it, although I'd prefer if you read some of this first.
 Writing helps me organize my thoughts and it's nice to try to get it all down in one place.
-I would love to talk more if you get all the way through.

 ## Why did I come out?